talgiat/git2jira/README.md

 # git2jira

-Retrieves information about git branches from jira as long a the branches naming adheres to the following convention: branch name is the jira story or bug key.
+Retrieves information about git branches from jira as long a branches names are jira issue keys.
 For example for media express branch names are mex-1234, mex-2001 etc.

 ## Usage